NativeScript/docs-v7/upgrade-instructions.md

 ### Upgrading the NativeScript Tools

-First thing to do is upgrade your TNS (or NativeScript) command, so go to a command prompt or bash/terminal prompt and type:
+First thing to do is upgrade your `tns` (or `nativescript`) command, so go to a command prompt or bash/terminal prompt and type:
 ```
 npm update -g nativescript
 ```

 This will update you to the latest version of the nativescript command line.
-You can type **tns --version** to verify new version is installed.
+You can type `tns --version` to verify new version is installed.

 ### Upgrading the Platforms

-Next thing you will need to upgrade is your **platforms**, so navigate to the root level folder where your project is; and then if you are working on a Android project type:
+Next thing you will need to upgrade is your **platforms** in order to get the latest enhancements of the Android and/or iOS runtimes.
+So navigate to the root level folder where your project is; and then if you are working on a Android project type:
 ```
 tns platform update android
 ```